nubomedia-vtt/Doc-Nubomedia-MultisensoryDataModule/docs/source/DevelopersGuide.rst

 Data Channel Demo
 ===========================

-As an example about utilization of MsData with data channel ie 'Hello World App' familiarize with `a graph demo <https://github.com/nubomedia-vtt/msdatademopaasgraph.git>`__ which sends user defined data for drawing a graph.
+As an example about utilization of MsData with data channel, familiarize with `a graph demo <https://github.com/nubomedia-vtt/msdatademopaasgraph.git>`__ , ie 'Hello World App', which sends user defined data for drawing a graph.

 .. image:: msdatademo.png